-Several retail-, commercial industrial development, schools, clinics and other social amenities are provided throughout Thaba Nchu and are main trip attractors and generators in the area.
+Several retail, commercial industrial, schools, clinics and other social amenities are provided throughout Thaba Nchu and are main trip attractors and generators in the area.
 The local, secondary and primary nodes identified from visual observation are presented in Figure 19-37.
 This node hierarchy is not a replacement or reflection of a spatial framework thus, only provide premises for the development of movement patterns and assist in the development of a movement network for the area.

-The node hierarchy and the public transport matrix developed for the IPTN and discussed in other sections of the report provided the basis for the conceptual movement patterns presented in Figure 19-38.
+The node hierarchy and the public transport matrix developed for the IPTN and discussed in other sections of the report provided the basis for the conceptual movement patterns presented in Figure 14-36.
 These movement patterns, existing public transport routes and public transport matrix were used to design the routes for the corridor.

-Through the design of public transport routes these nodes are linked and become focal points in the area.
-To ensure long term sustainability of the public transport system the population density needs to be increased along the public transport routes of the IPTN.
-To this end it is recommended that the primary and secondary nodes are assessed to determine where residential densification is viable and where social amenities need to be provided to establish mixed-use nodes and support the long-term sustainability of the public transport system.
+The routes link the nodes and these nodes are or become focal points in the area.
+To ensure long term sustainability the population density need to be increased along the routes for the IPTN.
+To this end it is recommended that the primary and secondary nodes and were investigated and determined where densification is required and where social amenities can be provided to establish mixed-use nodes in the area.

-The Thaba Nhcu CBD rejuvenation plan Twas developed and will govern the development and densification in the CBD (Refer to E1 Figure 19-37).
-Other nodes identified where precinct plans are required are Node 1-3 presented in Figure 19-37.
+The precinct plans with priority is Node 1 to 3 presented in Figure 19-38.
 Within these nodes main public transport facilities, stations, transfers or high capacity bus stops are planned and will enhance the development in the area.
 Detail pertaining to these facilities are provided in subsequent section relating facilities.